hanzalak7/scope-let-var-const/README.md

-# scope Var, Let, and Const – What's the Difference?
+# Scope Var, Let, and Const – What's the Difference?
 A lot of shiny new features came out with ES2015 (ES6).
 And now, since it's 2020, it's assumed that a lot of JavaScript developers have become familiar with and have started using these features.

 While this assumption might be partially true, it's still possible that some of these features remain a mystery to some devs.